imthatcarlos/newsbot/README.md

 bundle exec rake db:create db:migrate db:seed
 ```

-* Seeding is important becuase it creates sources that correspond to NewsAPI publications.
+* Seeding is important because it creates sources that correspond to NewsAPI publications.

 ## Configure

 ```
-You'll have to have Facebook page and app set up.
+You'll have to create a Facebook page and app.
 See article: http://bit.ly/2fwWFrU
 ```

 Now you can message your bot.